learnk8s/learnk8s.io/src/advancedKubectl/content.md

 web-ui-6db964458-8pdw4    ip-10-0-118-34.ec2.internal
 ~~~

-Here, the expression that selects the node name is `spec.nodeName`, because this is the field in the Pod resource specification that contains the name of the node the Pod has been scheduled to (see `kubectl explain pod.spec.nodeName`).
+The expression selecting the node name is `spec.nodeName`.
+This is because the node a Pod has been scheduled to is saved in the `spec.nodeName` field of a Pod (see `kubectl explain pod.spec.nodeName`).

+> Note that Kubernetes resource fields are **case-sensitive**.

-You can set *any* field of a resource as an output column in this way.
-Just browse the resource specifications and look for fields that interest you!
+You can set *any* field of a resource as an output column in that way.
+Just browse the resource specifications and try it out with any fields you like!

-But first, let's look more closely at these field selection expressions.
+But first, let's have a closer look at these field selection expressions.

 ### JSONPath expressions